George A. Cooper: Television and film career

 He had a recurring role in Coronation Street as Willie Piggott, a dubious businessman, between 1964 and 1971.
-One of his other regular roles was as the caretaker Mr. Griffiths in the long-running children's TV series Grange Hill. from 1985 to 1992.
+One of his other regular roles was as the caretaker Mr. Griffiths in the long-running children's TV series Grange Hill from 1985 to 1992.
 He returned to the role of Geoffrey Fisher in the sitcom version of Billy Liar (1973–74).

-Among Cooper's other television credits are Vicky and the Sultan, Danger Man, Z-Cars, Dixon of Dock Green, No Hiding Place, Doctor Who, Angel Pavement, Softly, Softly, The Avengers, The Saint, Roll on Four O’Clock, Randall and Hopkirk (Deceased), The Troubleshooters, Steptoe and Son, A Family at War, Doomwatch, Public Eye, Budgie, Bless This House, Sykes, Rising Damp, The New Avengers, Some Mothers Do 'Ave 'Em, All Creatures Great and Small, Poor Little Rich Girls, Juliet Bravo, When the Boat Comes In, Terry and June, Taggart, Casualty and Heartbeat.
+Among Cooper's other television credits are Vicky and the Sultan, Danger Man, Z-Cars, Dixon of Dock Green, No Hiding Place, Doctor Who, Angel Pavement, Softly, Softly, The Avengers, The Saint, Roll on Four O'Clock, Randall and Hopkirk (Deceased), The Troubleshooters, Steptoe and Son, A Family at War, Doomwatch, Public Eye, Budgie, Bless This House, Sykes, Rising Damp, The New Avengers, Some Mothers Do 'Ave 'Em, All Creatures Great and Small, Poor Little Rich Girls, Juliet Bravo, When the Boat Comes In, Terry and June, Taggart, Casualty and Heartbeat.

-Cooper had roles in many films including: Violent Playground (1958), Hell Is a City (1960), The Cracksman (1963), Nightmare (1964), Dracula Has Risen from the Grave (1968) with Christopher Lee and the film version of Bless This House (1972) with Sid James.
+Cooper had roles in many films including: Violent Playground (1958), Hell Is a City (1960), The Cracksman (1963), Nightmare (1964), Dracula Has Risen from the Grave (1968) with Christopher Lee, and the film version of Bless This House (1972) with Sid James.

 He also appeared in a 1976 training film for British Leyland entitled The Quality Connection, where he plays the disgruntled owner of a new Morris Marina which suffers from numerous faults due to quality deficiencies in the production process.

-In 1978, he played the union shop steward, in Share and Share Alike (radio series).
+In 1978, he played the union shop steward in radio sitcom Share and Share Alike.